Welcome to the Kennesaw State University School of Art and Design.

 and Cartersville Drive.

-Over 500 declared majors are enrolled in visual arts programs.
-The faculty includes twenty permanent, full-time professors, and 15-20 part-time faculty members.
-Currently over 75 courses in art, art history, and art education are listed in the undergraduate catalog.
+More than 700 declared majors are enrolled in visual arts programs.
+The faculty includes 28 permanent, full-time professors, and 27 part-time faculty members.
+Our faculty are all practicing artists and scholars who provide an intense, professional learning environment for students.
+Students, faculty, and staff contribute regularly to the University and to Kennesaw State University’s creative communities.
 The school is fully accredited by the National Association of Schools of Art and Design.
-Our award-winning Visual Arts Building provides 32,000-square-feet of studio and classroom space with state-of-the-art equipment, including a Macintosh computer lab for students.
-The Visual Arts Resource Center provides faculty with teaching resources such as digital and photographic images, books, journals, videos, and other media.
+Our award-winning Visual Arts Building provides 32,000-square-feet of studio and classroom space with state-of-the-art equipment, including a Macintosh computer lab with Cintiq monitors for students.
+Construction will soon begin on a 21,000 square-foot expansion with studio spaces for the Printmaking, Painting and Drawing programs.

 The mission of the Kennesaw State University School of Art and Design is to lead in the education of art students and to promote the visual arts as an essential expression of the human condition.
 The School cultivates artistic and intellectual growth by developing creativity, innovation, critical thinking, and technical proficiency.
 All programs uphold and exceed national standards in studio art, art history, art criticism, aesthetics, and art education.
 A commitment to excellence in teaching, research, creative activity, service, and scholarship provides students with the tools to be informed citizens in a global society and to succeed professionally.
 The School continually seeks to expand its engagement with and prominence in the local community, the state, the nation, and the world.